 What types of materials may be used and what are the risks?

-There are several surgical materials that could be used to facilitate your repair.
-These include a synthetic polypropylene mesh or biologic grafts made of dermis from human.
+There are a few surgical materials that could be used to facilitate your repair.
+These include a synthetic polypropylene mesh or biologic grafts made of human dermis.
 The material will reinforce the vaginal wall at the location of the pelvic organ prolapse.
-Risks associated with implanting one of these materials may include those associated with general anesthesia and other risks generally associated with any vaginal procedure.
+Potential Adverse Events associated with implanting synthetic mesh in pelvic organ prolapse procedures can be found below.